 This section requires personal details such as contact information, details of any disabilities which may affect your application, whether you are currently in a training post and factors affecting training once in post: whether you wish to train on a less than full-time basis or defer your start date.
 Common question areas include:

-- Reapplying to the specialty whilst still in the programme - if you are currently working in an ACCS-AM/IMT (also including core medical training) training programme, and looking to continue your training in another region without a break in service, you will be required to submit the relevant form, by email, by the closing date for applications; the form is available to download from the document library and details of where to send the form in the contacts section.
+- Reapplying to the specialty whilst still in the programme - if you are currently working in an ACCS-AM/IMT (also including core medical training) training programme, and looking to continue your training in another region without a break in service, you will be required to submit the relevant form, by email, by the closing date for applications; the form is available to download from the MDRS Resource Bank and details of where to send the form in the contacts section.

 - Guaranteed Interview Scheme (GIS) - to be eligible for the GIS you must have a disability or long-term health condition that is expected to last for at least 12 months and which puts you at a significant disadvantage in either obtaining or keeping jobs; you do not have to be registered as a disabled person to apply under this scheme.
 Those eligible for the GIS (and eligible for IMT) will be guaranteed an invitation to interview at one of their regional preferences.
 Go to the GOV.UK website for more information.